-In the chiller module a simple payback analysis has be used to compare alternative chillers, as it requires fewer data from the user.
+In the chiller module a simple payback analysis has been used to compare alternative chillers, as it requires fewer data from the user.
 LCC analysis could be incorporated at a later stage.
 For comparison of chiller systems, payback technique is applied as:

-$$Payback (years) = \frac{investment cost}{energy savings - operating \& maint enance cos ts}$$ (3)
+Payback (years)= investment cost (3) Fayback (years)- energy savings - operating & maint enance cos ts (3)